 This is Part 8 of our book review of The Intelligent Investor, Revised Edition, Updated with New Commentary by Jason Zweig (affiliate link).
 Part 8 covers Chapter 20 – Margin of Safety as the Central Concept of Investment.
-I am posting the series in reverse order so that they appear in sequential order on the blog.

 You may find the Introduction and relevant links at:

 The margin of safety for an investment is the difference between the real or fundamental value and the price you pay.
 The goal of the value investor is pay less (hopefully, much less) than the real value.